F1 Circuit Contracts: How Long Will Each Grand Prix Stay on the calendar?

 2026: Circuit of The Americas, United States

-The United States Grand Prix at Circuit of The Americas held the best-attended race of the 2021 season.
+The United States Grand Prix at Circuit of The Americas held the best-attended race of both the 2021 and 2022 seasons.
 With F1’s popularity ever-increasing in the United States, it was no surprise to see race organisers negotiate a deal to keep the United States Grand Prix at COTA until at least 2026 back in February 2022.
-The big question for the Texas track in the coming years is whether or not the event will remain as popular with F1 having added two new stateside events in Miami and Las Vegas.

 2026: Baku City Circuit, Azerbaijan